danielcfurr/edstan/briefmanual.md

 # Overview

-The `{edstan}` package for R provides convenience functions and pre-programmed Stan models related to item response theory (IRT).
-Its purpose is to make fitting common IRT models using Stan easy. `{edstan}` relies on the `{rstan}` package, which should be installed first.
-[See here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) for instructions on installing `{rstan}`.
+The edstan package for R provides convenience functions and pre-programmed Stan models related to item response theory (IRT).
+Its purpose is to make fitting common IRT models using Stan easy. edstan relies on the rstan package, which should be installed first.
+[See here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) for instructions on installing rstan.

-The following table lists the models packaged with `{edstan}`.
+The following table lists the models packaged with edstan.
 Each of these may optionally included a latent regression of ability.
 The table includes also links to case studies for the models, though it should be noted that the Stan code and prior distributions have changed somewhat this they were written.